Chapter 3: Project Setup

 One more entity

-The migrations are set up, let's test them by adding one more entity - the Comment, again belonging to the article module, so into src/modules/article/comment.entity.ts.
+The migrations are set up, let's test them by adding one more entity - the Comment, again belonging to the article module, so it goes into src/modules/article/comment.entity.ts.

 import { Entity, ManyToOne, Property } from '@mikro-orm/core';